MrL1605/cxps-online-test/README.md

  - Create a Page to view evaluation.
  - (not req) Maybe move from checkbox to collection lists .
  - Make options as code.
+ - Fix errors related to submission of wrong answers.